 Each subcategory has an event.
 Going through them is tough work, so use the ‘filter’ option at the end of the menu to look for the facts of your choice.
 Once you’re done selecting your activity, add a few details for defining when you want your task to run.
 Here ‘when’ is not a particular time in a day but the time of an action that puts your responsibility into motion.

-When you select a specific location, the task set to this profile activates itself when present within a certain radius of the area set by you.
+When you select a specific location, the task set to these Tasker profiles activates itself when present within a certain radius of the area set by you.
 It can increase/decrease the volume of your phone or switch your phone off.

 The only difference between the state and event category is that the state is a continuous process, and the event is a one-time occurrence.
 The task you set to a ‘state change’ will stop executing itself when the state changes.
 State also has subcategories: